Aa is a work of art as well as an educational charity.

 If the global environment is to be protected and climate change halted, the skills of our most critical and creative people will have to be engaged.
 For that reason, Anthropocene Alliance is a work of art as well as an educational charity.
-Though “Art” is found in our drop-down menu, we expect its ethos —imagination, good design, experimentation, expressive freedom and risk — to suffuse everything we are involved in.
+Though “Art” is found in our drop-down menu, and throughout the website, we expect its ethos —imagination, good design, experimentation, expressive freedom and risk — to suffuse everything we are involved in.

 The Anthropocene in Pictures